 The Tempered Scale:

 An piano "temperament" refers to the intervals between notes on the musical scale.
 Every pitch can be derived from a relationship with a chosen fixed pitch source.
 Temperament is also be a term in a sequence of piano tuning.
 When a piano has been tuned using an equal temperament, the octave intervals have been divided into smaller equal steps, each having equal frequency ratios between the adjacent notes.
 These are the smallest intervals in the tempered scale that is used in common modern music.
 Each of these intervals are 1/12 the width of the octave and are referred to as a semitone or half-

 Before I learned about the tempered scale, I wondered why classical music often lists the key.
-For example, the title of the composition such as "Piano Concerto in A minor" or "Chopin's Piano Concerto in F minor" lists the key.
+For example, the title of the composition such as "Piano Concerto in A minor" or "Chopin's Piano Concerto in F minor" indicates the key.
 Why did these classical composers care what key?
 The answer lies in the historical temperaments of that era.
 There are many references to the tempered scale, its history, and examples of the historical temperaments.
 Importantly, there is no such thing as no temperament (See Figure 1) in a piano tuning scale.
 To accommodate the imperfections in the scale, there must be some "imperfections" built into the tuning.
 The various historical temperaments will cause a composition to sound different depending upon what key it is played in.
 If played in a modern equal tempered scale, the difference may be undetectable other than the relative pitch reference.
 But in the original classical temperaments, the difference would be notable.

 You can easily find considerable information on the historical temperaments.
 If you really like to read the details, you can search on-